mirage/mirage/README.md

 ## About

-MirageOS is a library operating system that constructs unikernels for secure, high-performance network applications across a variety of cloud computing and mobile platforms.
-Code can be developed on a traditional OS such as Linux or MacOS X, and then compiled into a fully-standalone, specialised unikernel that runs under the Xen or KVM hypervisors as well as lightweight hypervisors like FreeBSD's BHyve, OpenBSD's VMM.
-Xen and KVM power many public clouds;
-MirageOS unikernels are currently running on Amazon's Elastic Compute Cloud and Google Compute Engine, and maybe others!
+MirageOS is a library operating system that constructs unikernels for secure, high-performance network applications across various cloud computing and mobile platforms.
+Developers can write code on a traditional OS such as Linux or macOS.
+They can then compile their code into a fully-standalone, specialised unikernel that runs under the Xen or KVM hypervisors and lightweight hypervisors like FreeBSD's BHyve, OpenBSD's VMM.
+These unikernels can deploy on public clouds, like Amazon's Elastic Compute Cloud and Google Compute Engine, or private deployments.

 The most up-to-date documentation can be found at the [homepage](https://mirage.io).
 The site is [a self-hosted